 - Law and Socio-legal Studies- Overseas Fees: £16,950

 - Gender Studies- Overseas Fees: £16,950

-- Nationality: The grant is available for UK citizens.
+- Nationality: The scholarship is available for UK citizens.

 Eligibility for the Scholarship:

-- Eligible Countries: The grant is available for UK citizens.
+- Eligible Countries: The scholarship is available for UK citizens.

 - Entrance Requirements:

 - Applicants are also eligible for a studentship if they have been an ordinary resident in the UK for three years prior to the start of the studentship grant.